 At the Knoxville Comprehensive Breast Center (KCBC), we strive to offer streamlined, efficient testing that uses innovative and efficient technology.
-In conjunction with our mammogram and ultrasound techniques for breast diagnostics, we also use breast MRIs in order to acquire high resolution photos and detect abnormalities and disease early.
+In conjunction with our mammogram and ultrasound techniques for breast diagnostics, we also use breast MRIs in order to acquire high-resolution photos and detect abnormalities and diseases early.

 MRI machines use a combination of radio and magnetic waves.
 A magnetic field is put around you while radio waves are directed at specific areas of your body.
 While the noise this machine makes may be a little uncomfortable, it is painless and typically tolerated well.

 In the AURORA® Dedicated Breast MRI machine that we have in-house at KCBC, breasts are scanned simultaneously.
 The machine also allows for feet-first entry, which can alleviate some of the anxiety associated with getting an MRI.